Titan

 This material (including images) is copyrighted!.
 See my copyright notice for fair use practices.
 Select the photographs to display the original source in another window.

-The Cassini spacecraft is now orbiting Saturn and flying by its numerous moons as part of a four-year mission with special attention focussed on Titan (45 flybys scheduled during the four-year mission).
-Titan is probably like the early Earth's chemistry.
+Titan's brew of organic compounds is probably like the early Earth's chemistry.
 Its very cold temperatures may then have preserved a record of what the early Earth was like before life formed.
-Using infrared wavelengths and radar Cassini has been able to peer through the hazy atmosphere.
+This possibility and the possibility of lakes or oceans of methane and ethane hidden under a haze of organic compounds made Titan the special subject of a Saturn orbiter mission to follow-up the Voyager fly-by mission.
+The Cassini spacecraft orbited Saturn for 13 years, flying by its numerous moons including over 100 targeted flybys of Titan.
+Using infrared wavelengths and radar, Cassini was able to peer through the hazy atmosphere.
 The picture below is a mosaic of 16 images taken at infrared wavelengths coming from the surface and that pass through the atmosphere easily to Cassini's camera.

 Cassini image of Titan in polarized infrared from its narrow-angle camera

 Another probe called Huygens, built by the European Space Agency, hitched a ride on Cassini and parachuted down to Titan's surface in January 2005.
 The color picture below (left) is Huygen's view from the surface of Titan.
 The probe settled 10 to 15 centimeters into the surface.
+The various landscapes of Titan look surprisingly familiar---like landscapes here on Earth.
 The mechanics of Titan's hydrogeological cycle is similar to the Earth's but the chemistry is different: instead of liquid water, Titan has liquid methane and instead of silicate rocks, Titan's rocks are dirty water ice.
 Liquid methane below the surface is released to the atmosphere to replenish that lost to the formation of the photochemical smog that eventually gets deposited in the soil.
 Methane rain washes the higher elevations of the dark material and it gets concentrated down in valleys to highlight the river drainage channels (see picture below right).
-Later images from Cassini have revealed huge methane lakes.
+Later images from Cassini revealed huge methane and ethane lakes that change shape, presumably from rainfall of liquid hydrocarbons (see also).
+Later images showed methane rain falling in the equatorial regions of Titan as spring unfolded in the Saturn system in late 2010.
+Besides erosion, Titan may have signs of tectonic activity (and see also) and volcanism (and see also).
+There are, of course, some impact craters but fewer than 100 have been seen---small bodies burn up in Titan's atmosphere and erosion, tectonics, and volcanism erase others.
+Its icy composition and its eccentric orbit might mean that tidal heating added to radioactive decay are enough to provide the internal heat (recall that water ice melts and flexes at lower temperatures than the rocks of the inner planets).

 Huygen view of Titan surface in color